Query API

 depth | number | The number of results in the pool from which topX will be determined. - Valid values: digit between 25 and 250. |

-fastData | string | Forces selection of the dataset on which to run the query, overriding the default.
+fastData | string | Selects the dataset on which to run the query, overriding the default.
 See API Resolution Selection. - Valid values: Auto, Fast, Full |

-outsort | string | The name of an aggregate object by which to sort results for depth and topx. - Required if the query includes more than one user-specified aggregate (see aggregates below). - If the query contains no user-specified aggregates, this field may optionally be used to specify the Kentik-derived aggregate (see Kentik Sort-by Options) by which results will be sorted. |
+outsort | string | The name of an aggregate object by which to sort results for depth and topx. - Required if the query includes more than one user-specified aggregate (see aggregates below). - If no user-specified aggregates are needed, optionally use to specify the Kentik-derived aggregate (see Kentik Sort-by Options) by which results will be sorted. |

-lookback_seconds | number | The time period to look back from present, e.g. for time span of last 2 hours, set to 7200. - Required unless starting_time and ending_time are set. - Unless set to 0, this overrides the starting_time and ending_time settings. |
+lookback_seconds | number | The look back time in seconds, e.g., for last 2 hours, set to 7200. - Required unless starting_time and ending_time are set. - Unless set to 0, this overrides the starting_time and ending_time settings. |

-time_format | string | The time zone in which times are expressed, either UTC or Local. - Used only in the Query URL method. |
+time_format | string | The time zone, either UTC or Local. - Used only in the Query URL method. |

 hostname_lookup | boolean | When true (default), allow DNS lookup.
 Note: Set to false to speed queries against IP dimensions. |